YPCloudInc/Clouder/md/Setting Up.md

 6. Click the App Launcher button [![](https://i.imgur.com/3eNN7Er.png)](https://jujue.app/browser) on the top right corner

-7. You may now use your account to access GitLab, fBuilder, jBuilder, etc.
+7. You may now use your account to access fBuilder, jBuilder, etc.
 > [Run](https://run.ypcloud.com)

 ---